rambo/arduino-tiny/avr-gcc/README.md

 # avr-gcc

-You will need one fresher than the stock arduino one.
+You will need one fresher than the stock Arduino one.

 ## OSX